Go Back

 Method

-3. In a large pitcher, combine the fresh lime juice, brown sugar syrup, verjus, mint leaves, and a small pinch of fine sea salt.
-Stir gently and let sit for 5 minutes to allow the mint aroma to bloom.
+1. In a large pitcher, combine the fresh lime juice, measured brown sugar syrup, white verjus, mint leaves, and a small pinch of fine sea salt.
+Stir slowly until the mixture becomes homogeneous and aromatic.
+Allow the base to sit for about 5 minutes so the mint oils and citrus acidity integrate.
+Taste and adjust carefully — the liquid should feel slightly sharper and more intense than the final drink will be after dilution.

-5. Pour into ice-filled glasses and garnish with fresh mint sprigs and lime wedges.
+1. Pour the virgin mojito into ice-filled glasses and garnish with fresh mint sprigs and lime wedges.
+Serve fully chilled while bubbles are active and aromas are bright.

 Notes